anatomiesofintelligence/anatomiesofintelligence.github.io/workshop_schedule.md

    * cluster: execute k-means and document the results;

-   * representation of the knowledge system / communicate the process and results
+   * representation of the knowledge system / communicate the process and results;

+### 30min

-   **30min** optional: experiment the process with another dataset / with different measurement systems; parameters; define a another cluster;...;
+Optional: experiment the process with another dataset / with different measurement systems; parameters; define a another cluster;...;

 Analyze the algorithm; further discuss potential entry points for performativity, presentation, critical intervention, aesthetic intervention within this algorithm.

-   **15min** break
+### 15min** break

-   **30min** group presentions
+### 30min

+Group presentions.

+### 30min

-   **30min** wrapping up and discussions.
+Wrapping up and discussions.